Etta Haynie Maddox

 Henrietta Haynie Maddox (January 6, 1860 – February 19, 1933) was a vocalist, lawyer and suffragist.
 Maddox became the first woman in Maryland licensed to practice law in 1902.
 She fought for the rights of women to take the bar exam and practice law in the state of Maryland.
 She was a successful vocalist who studied at the Peabody Conservatory of Music before starting a second career as an attorney.
 She was the co-founder of the Maryland Woman Suffrage Association in 1894 and campaigned for equal pay for equal work.
 Maddox wrote the first Maryland suffrage bill introduced to the General Assembly on February 23, 1910.

 Early life and education

 Maddox was born in Baltimore, Maryland and though her exact date of birth is unknown it is most often recorded as January 6, 1860.
 Her parents were John T. Maddox, a local Baltimore magistrate and Susanna Moore.
 Both of her two sisters, Emma Maddox Funck and Margaret A. Maddox were accomplished suffragists as well.
 She attended Eastern Female High School and graduated in 1873 before studying voice at the Peabody Conservatory of Music.
 Maddox was independent-minded and began traveling across the country as a vocalist in 1875.
 During this time she was already involved in the local suffrage movement and her colleagues encouraged her to apply to law school.
-Maddox was determined to attend Baltimore Law School and successfully graduated in 1901.
+Maddox was determined to attend Baltimore Law School and graduated in 1901.
 She was the first woman to attend Baltimore Law School and the only woman in her class.